-- 1. Make sure that the drive shelf and controller shelf no longer has I/O activity and is powered off, or you have issued the Set Drawer Attention Indicator CLI command. - 2.
+- 1. Make sure host I/O activity has stopped and the drive shelf or controller shelf is powered off, or issue the Set Drawer Attention Indicator CLI command. - 2.
 From the rear of the drive shelf, remove the right fan canister: - a.
 Press the orange tab to release the fan canister handle.